klimsoft/spring-boot-starter-2022-solution/README.md

 # spring-boot-starter-2022

-# TODO
+- SpringBootStarterIntegrationTest takes long time and we would like it only with profile: integration:
-- SpringBootStarterIntegrationTest takes long time and we would like it only with profile: integration.
+  ./mvnw clean install -P integration
 -